rogerbinns/apsw/doc/build.rst

   with SQLite and noting the output.
 The information is placed in :file:`sqlite3/sqlite3config.h`.
 The build stage will automatically take note of this as needed.

-  If you get the fossil version then the configure script does not work.
-Instead the fetch will save and re-use any pre-existing :file:`sqlite3/sqlite3config.h`.

 .. _setup_build_flags: